nicolastorresr/diversity/README.md

-# Evaluating Diversity in Recommender Systems
+# Evaluating Diversity Measures in Recommender Systems

 All the diversity measures were developed in [RecommenderLab](https://cran.r-project.org/web/packages/recommenderlab/index.html), a R package library devoted to recommender systems.